 Efficiency tools – macros and add-ins

 There are some fabulous free editing and proofreading tools available.
 Some are not free but still offer great value for money not only because they are reasonably inexpensive to purchase but also because of the time they save the freelancer, thus enabling them to improve their hourly rate.
-Two of my favourite paid-for tools are ReferenceChecker and PerfectIt, both of which come in at under fifty quid for the standard versions.
+One of my favourite paid-for tools is PerfectIt.
 My colleague Paul Beverley offers an excellent free book featuring over 400 editorial macros: Macros for Writers and Editors.

 If you want to upgrade, say, MS Office, take a look at what offers you might qualify for.
 Software4Students might be an option if you (or someone in your family) fits the criteria; UnlimitedSoftwareSource is another resource that my colleague Nick Jones of Full Proof told me about when I upgraded to Office 2010 Pro.
 Ask your colleagues what versions they are using and where they bought them.
 There are some fabulous deals to be had on legitimate software if you know where to look.